radiksen/my-vendure-starter-docker/README.md

 This repository provides a ready-to-deploy Docker Compose setup for the Vendure e-commerce backend (API) with a PostgreSQL database.
 It's designed for simple setup on any Linux server with Docker.

 ---
+## Who is this for?

+This starter is ideal for:

+- Developers testing Vendure without local setup.
+- Agencies building headless e-commerce backends.
+- SaaS founders who want a Vendure API running in minutes.

+---

 ## Table of Contents